zabilal/drone-service/README.md

 * one Spring Boot REST Apis
 * one MySql 8.0 database

+#### System Architecture
+Below are the architecture and flow that came to mind

+src/main/resources/images/Drone Dispatch Flow.drawio.png

 The code has been well tested (> 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

 #### Exposed REST apis